 In partnership with the NASPGHAN Foundation, APGNN is able to offer to membership the opportunity to apply for the Susan Moyer Nursing Research Award.
 This award funds nursing research, up to $5,000, in areas of importance to Pediatric Gastroenterology, Nutrition and Hepatology Nursing.

-If you would like to volunteer to serve on the Research and Publication Committee, please contact the Chairperson.
+If you would like to volunteer to serve on the Research Committee, please contact:

 Clinical Practice Committee

 The Clinical Practice Committee has ongoing projects which are aimed at improving the clinical practice of APGNN members.
 One of our current projects is developing e-learning modules for nurses and nurse practitioners on specific GI diseases.
-Currently we are working on a basic liver disease learning module.
-Previously completed learning modules are available in the members section for CE and include 2 inflammatory bowel disease modules, a reflux and a constipation module.
+Previously completed learning modules are available in the members section for CE and include 2 inflammatory bowel disease modules, a reflux module, a biliary atresia module, and a constipation module.
 The committee welcomes all members to get involved to expand our clinical expertise and accomplish the tasks in a timely manner.

 Over the years, several phone triages for nurses to use with patients/families have been created.
 We try to add 1-2 additional triages each year, as appropriate.
 Should you have suggestions for future phone triages, please share them.

 Another ongoing project for the committee is encouraging members to submit clinical vignettes.
 Clinical vignettes are the reporting of interesting cases that have a lesson to be learned.
 It could be an unusual presentation of a common disease or a case that suggests a different diagnostic strategy or demonstrates a more cost effective approach to management.
 These clinical vignettes are presented in two arenas, the annual APGNN meeting and the newsletter.
 Along with NASPGHAN, committee members evaluate and select clinical vignette abstracts to be presented in poster form at the APGNN annual meeting.
-Starting in 2015, all abstracts were submitted through the NAPSGHAN website.
-Please return in the spring for detail of the next conference submission deadline.
-APGNN publishes a quarterly newsletter; the committee actively encourages members to write a column for the newsletter with practice related items.
+Starting in 2015, all abstracts are submitted through the NAPSGHAN website.
+APGNN publishes a biannual newsletter; the committee actively encourages members to write a column for the newsletter with practice related items.

-If you would like to volunteer to serve on the Clinical Practice Committee, or are interested in getting more information, please contact the committee chairperson:
+If you would like to volunteer to serve on the Clinical Practice Committee, please contact:

 Current focus is on the review of previously completed brochures/pamphlets with a review cycle being created on a rotating three-year term.